jesus-salas-j/jesus-salas-j.github.io/index.md

 A generic subdomain is that one that it is required for the whole business but not as important as the Core Domain.
 It can be purchased to a third party instead of being developed by the company.
 A supporting subdomain is that one that is essential for the business but not the most important, so it neither needs the best efforts nor the best quality.

+### Ubiquous language

+It is a linguistic boundary and alignment between the team and the business experts.
+It it not an universal language, it is only valid inside its context.
+A single word can have two differents meanings depending on what context is being used.
+We need to know what context are we refering when using a specific word.
+For example inside a company a customer can have different meanings depending of the department where the word is used.
+In a department that maintains for example a backoffice where the customers can manage their products a customer will be someone that logs in the backoffice and works with it.
+For the other hand in the billing department quite surely a customer is someone to bill.
+So a single customer for the billing department could be related with several customers for the backoffice maintainer department because it could exists a single payer for several backoffice users (for example the commercials of a business).
+The opposite scenario could also exist.
+A business that haves a single backoffice user but he wants its billings to be split in several billings with several different names, maybe splitted by geographical business areas.

 ### Bounded context

 Is is one of the most missunderstood concepts in DDD.
 You will find many reading that explain it in different ways and as it is an abstract term it is difficult to understand so it is easy to make a wrong idea of what it exactly means.